davetron5000/docker-dev-template/README.md

 The scripts in `bin/` won't work unless they know a few bits of information that go into the `Dockerfile` and the build process.
 These bits are stored in `bin/vars`.
 You will most like want to change these depending on your project.
 In particular, you should change the `TAG` if you intend to use this on multiple projects.
+Also note that `WORKDIR` is customizable if you need to work in strange evironments like Golang.

 Another avenue of customization is `Dockerfile.template`.
 This is exactly like any `Dockerfile`, save for the few lines that are customized by `bin/build`, which should be obvious.
 The most likely thing you will customize is